matt4biz/oak/README.md

 - add support for complex numbers and their functions (e.g, tanh)
 - vector operations
 - string functions (really?)
-- statistical functions, similar to the HP 11c
 - interest-rate calculations, similar to the HP 12c
 - user-defined words (a la Forth), along with logic & iteration
 - oh, and we need a circular slide rule mode of operation, too ;-)